xkarpi06/news-reader-demo/README.md

   - Option to share the article via available apps on the device (e.g., email, social media).

 ## 🏅 Bonus Features (Optional)
-- Implement pagination for articles to load more news.
+- Implement news pagination.
+When the user scrolls to the bottom of list, automatically load more news.
-- Add search functionality for users to filter news by keywords.
-- Cache news articles locally to improve performance and handle offline access.
-- Use animations or transitions for smoother user experience when navigating between screens.

 ## 💻 Technologies Used
 - **Kotlin:** The primary language for Android app development.